Desert Wildlife in March: What’s Stirring in Southern Utah

 A Few Tips for Better Wildlife Watching

 - Look up — Cliff faces, spires, and high ledges are active habitat.
-Peregrine falcons, golden eagles, and white-throated swifts all nest or roost on vertical sandstone walls.
+Peregrine falcons, golden eagles, and white-throated swifts all nest or roost on vertical sandstone.
 Scan the high country with binoculars, not just the ground level.

 Wildlife at the Ranch